Wind-WindKids/winding/samples/sophieandwind/winter.md

 --
 @left: page, text
 The next day, Wind took Sophie to his school, for a winter camp.
-It was a small bilingual school, with a big courtyard and around sixty kids at the camp.
+It was a bilingual school, with a big courtyard and around sixty kids at the camp.
 Sophie felt shy at first, but kids were friendly to a newcomer from Paris.
 They played games, made art, it was fun.